 - students who are working at UP (for example, PhD. students),

 - students who are currently in mandatory quarantine or isolation.

-Dining halls will be closed to the public from 14 October to 3 November; only UP employees and students will be allowed in during that time.
+Dining halls are closed to the public from 14 October; only UP employees and students will be allowed in during that time.
 Stricter hygienic and other measures are in effect at dining halls according to the current Czech Government measures.

 Students assigned to work duty